paoloc0/zero-to-deep-learning-docker/README.md

 ## Docker build

-You only need to do this once:
+You only need to do this once (but it will take a while):

 ```
 $ docker build -t zero-to-deep-learning .